lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Verse 8.** *Thou hast put away mine acquaintance.* This tempest of afflictions is all the heavier, because, First, all my acquaintance departed far from me, like swallows in winter time: Pr 14:20. *The poor is hated even of his own neighbour, but, but the rich hath many friends.* Seneca wisely admonishes: *Flies follow honey, wolves corpses, ants food, the mob follows the pay, not the man.* Job said, (Job 19:13), He hath put my brethren far from me, and mine acquaintance are verily estranged from me.
 My kinsfolk have failed, and my familiar friends have forgotten me.
 Secondly, not only do they often depart from the afflicted, but they themselves add to his trouble, and precipitate his falling fortune.
 A rich man beginning to fall is held up by his friends; but a poor man being down, is thrust away by those who once pretended to love him.— *Le Blanc.*

 **Verse 8.** *Thou hast made me an abomination unto them: lit*, "abominations", as if I were one great mass of abominations.
 (Ge 46:34 43:32).
-As Israel was an abomination to the Egyptians, so Messiah, the antitypical Israel, was to the world.— *A.R.
-Fausset.*
+As Israel was an abomination to the Egyptians, so Messiah, the antitypical Israel, was to the world.— *A. R. Fausset.*

 **Verse 8.** *An abomination.* As one who is unclean,—excluded from social intercourse; Ge 46:34.
 Compare Job 9:31 19:19 30:10. *"I cannot come forth."* The man suspected of leprosy was "shut up seven days"; Le 13:4.— *William Kay.*